containers/toolbox/CONTRIBUTING.md

   code you're contributing to, consider opening another PR if you want to implement it yourself or file an issue so that somebody else can pick it up.
 - Update documentation to reflect your changes - Manual pages can be found in directory `doc`.
-If your changes affect Toolbox's [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/), consider creating a PR there (but to save yourself time, you can do it after your changes are accepted), too.
+If your changes affect Toolbx's [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/), consider creating a PR there (but to save yourself time, you can do it after your changes are accepted), too.
 - After creating a PR add to the bottom of all your commits a link to the PR.
 This helps the future maintainers find discussions around the changes.